 On June 30, 2021, the Company acquired intellectual property for the production of fumed silica materials.
-Pursuant to the purchase agreement, the Company is committed to pay to the seller the greater of an annual royalty equal to 10% of net revenues, excluding the samples (as defined in the agreement) generated from the exploitation of the acquired technology or the minimum amounts per the agreement.
+Pursuant to the purchase agreement, the Company is committed to pay to the seller the greater of an annual royalty equal to 10% of net revenues, excluding the samples and testing products (as defined in the agreement) generated from the exploitation of the acquired technology or the minimum amounts per the agreement not exceed the total of sales.
 Also, the seller is being granted the right to convert, at any time and at its sole discretion, its royalties into a 50% equity stake of HPQ Polvere.
 An amount of \$3,300,000 paid in cash was recorded as the cost of intellectual property.

-The minimum annual royalty amounts owed when there is income under this new agreement are as follows:
+Under this agreement, the minimum annual royalty amounts not exceed the total of sales owed when there is income are as follows: